Sat 23rd June

 I should meet him later today going the other way.

-I sat on a stool in the kitchen and chatted to Lost & Found and onion as they finished their breckfast.
+I sat on a stool in the kitchen and chatted to Lost & Found and Onion as they finished their breakfast.
 I poured myself a coffee and chilled.

-Scot was running Tree hugger to town then he would cook for me.
+Scot was running Tree hugger to town then he would cook me breakfast (included in the room rate)

 I ate the same as yesterday.
 Fried eggs and toast.
 Scot makes his own jams and I loved the BlackBerry lime and pineapple bloody good.
 I polished off my breakfast drained another cup of coffee followed by a large orange juice.

-I walked along the road and was amazed that several cars stopped to ask if i needed a lift to town and I hadn’t even got my thumb out.
-I thanked them but said I was rejoining the trail.
+I walked along the road heading back to the tail and was amazed that several cars stopped to ask if I needed a lift to town even though I hadn’t had my thumb out.
+I thanked them but said I was re-joining the trail.

-As soon as I was on the AT it was up and very wet. with rivers of water running along the trail and tumbling down hill.
-I desperately tried to keep my feet dry so I was constantly crossing back and forth to avoid the deep parts.
-I arrived at a fast flowing creek , but there were enough large rocks for me to keep my feet dry.
+As soon as I was on the AT it began to climb and was still very wet from all that rain.
+There was a river running along the trail and occasionally spilling out across the trail as it tumbled down hill.
+I desperately tried to keep my feet dry, so I was constantly crossing back and forth to avoid the deep parts.
+I arrived at a fast-flowing creek, but there were enough large rocks for me to keep my feet dry.

-I spent a few hours climbing then as the trail evened out it became all soupy again so more fun to manoeuvre around it.
-But this is painfully slow.
+I spent a few hours climbing then as the trail evened out it became all soupy again so more fun to manoeuvre around it and painfully slow.

 He must be really flying as he only had 7 miles to do to get back to the hostel.

-Oh well .
-I still thought that I was doing well a.d should be able to reach at least 18 miles.
+Oh well.
+I still thought that I was doing well and should be able to reach at least 18 miles.

-I debated with myself wether to stop for lunch at 12 or 1pm .
+I debated with myself whether to stop for lunch at 12 or 1pm.

 I decided to reach the next shelter then I could get water at the same time.